+Top of page

 Licence

 A field determination depends on the existence of a licence.
 For this purpose a licence is a production licence.
 Most of the expenditure incurred and allowable for PRT is incurred in relation to production licences.
 See OT30012 for more details on such licences.